The Information CPRC Collects

 CPRC may disclose your Personal Information to third parties.
 One purpose for doing so is to personalize advertisements and promotions of CPRC or third-party partners of CPRC.

-CPRC may disclose your Personal Information to third-party housing providers, organizations, communities, and other business associates to be used in their outreach and promotional efforts.
+CPRC may disclose your Personal Information to third-party partners, organizations, and other business associates to be used in their outreach and promotional efforts.

 CPRC may provide your Personal Information to third-party marketers and service providers.
 CPRC does this when we believe such sharing is reasonably necessary to offer CPRC’s services; legally required; or permitted by you.
 Specifically, CPRC may use third parties to facilitate its business, including hosting the Site at a co-location facility, sending email updates about the Site or to process payments for products or services.
 In these instances, our third-party service providers may have access to your Personal Information.
 When CPRC provides your Personal Information to third-party service providers, we implement reasonable contractual and technical protections limiting the use of that Information for the specified purposes.